raystack/dagger/docs/guides/monitoring.md

 #### Kafka Consumer

 All the metrics related to the Kafka Consumer.
-Helps you debug the issues from consumer side.
+Helps you debug the issues from the consumer side.
 Some of the important panels here are

 `Records Consumed Rate /second` The average number of records consumed per second.